Dom Re IC Limited 2018 – Full details:

-Solidum Partners have completed a private catastrophe bond transaction, a $14.8 million Dom Re IC Limited 2017, which has become the first such securitisation to be settled using a private blockchain.
+Solidum Partners have completed another private catastrophe bond transaction, a $15 million Dom Re IC Limited 2018, which is now the third such securitisation to be settled using a private blockchain.

-The transaction was issued using Solidum Partners Guernsey-domiciled transformer vehicle Solidum Re (Guernsey) ICC Limited, with one cell named Dom Re IC Limited hosting the underlying reinsurance contract and acting as the issuer for the $14.8 million of notes.
+The transaction was issued using Solidum Partners Guernsey-domiciled transformer vehicle Solidum Re (Guernsey) ICC Limited, with one cell named Dom Re IC Limited hosting the underlying one year reinsurance contract and acting as the issuer for the $15 million of notes.

 The private blockchain, named “ILSBlockchain” by Solidum, has effectively replaced the role of a traditional settlement system, such as a Euroclear or DTC, providing a peer-to-peer way to manage settlement of the note issuance.

-The transaction saw Dom Re IC Limited issue $14.8 million of notes, due 2023, representing a securitisation of a reinsurance contract, to 6 investors, which are all ILS funds.
+The transaction saw Dom Re IC Limited issue $15 million of notes, due 2024, representing a securitisation of a one year reinsurance contract, to investors which are all ILS funds.

 The underlying reinsurance contract, a mid-year renewal, features U.S. wind risk from an unnamed ceding company.